Navaneeth-Sharma/Clean-Vs-Messy-Room-Classifier/README.md

 ## Introduction

-   A simple Project to identify the Clean and Messy Room.This Project is the Combination of Deep Learning and Django.I have used VGG19 CNN architecture and Keras framework to classify the Clean and Messy Room.The Model is trained with input shape (299,299,3),
+   A simple Project to identify the Clean and Messy Room. ''Amazing right!!''
+This Project is the Combination of Deep Learning and Django.I have used VGG19 CNN architecture and Keras framework to classify the Clean and Messy Room.The Model is trained with input shape (299,299,3).

 ## The DataSet :